-Community Consultation sessions were held in January and May 2012.
-A large amount of feedback was received from the participants in many areas re: policing and human rights.
-This feedback will be used in the development of the formal community consultation process and has been used in the development of strategies related to recruitment.
+Community Consultation sessions were held in 2012 and 2013.
+Participants provided feedback in many areas related to policing and human rights.
+The project subcommittees used the feedback in the development of the Community Consultative Meetings Directive and in the development of strategies related to recruitment.

-Many advances have been made over the last year to improve the Service's communications with community members.
+Many advances have been made to improve the Service's communications with community members.
 The Service launched the telephone interpretation service for persons with limited English proficiency.
-The Service is able to communicate through telephone translation in over 200 languages.
-As well, the Service launched video remote interpretation for American Sign Language (ASL), which enables immediate communication with people who use ASL.
+The Service is able to communicate with community members through telephone translation in over 200 languages.
+As well, the Service launched video remote interpretation for American Sign Language (ASL), which enables immediate, on-site communication with people who use ASL.

-The Service has produced an Emergency 911 pamphlet that is available to the public in 6 different languages.
-The pamphlets are also available in all 6 languages in electronic form on the Service website.
+The Service has produced an Emergency 911 pamphlet that is available to the public in electronic and written form in 6 different languages.
 The Service has made use of its website and social media platforms to create awareness internally and externally about the availability of multi-language communication and the Service's commitment to human rights and diversity initiatives.